-This report describes work by the Pacific Fishery Management Council's (Council) ad-hoc Southern Oregon/Northern California Coast (SONCC) coho Salmon Workgroup (Workgroup) which was tasked with assessing a range of harvest control rules (HCR) for SONCC coho salmon for consideration by the Council.
+This report describes work by the Pacific Fishery Management Council's (Council) ad-hoc SONCC Coho Salmon Workgroup (Workgroup) which was tasked with assessing a range of harvest control rules (HCR) for SONCC Coho Salmon for consideration by the Council.
 The report first provides background information, an overview of the Workgroup process, and the role of the Workgroup.
-It then describes the status and factors affecting the SONCC Coho Salmon Evolutionarily Significant Unit (ESU), followed by a description of the fisheries impacting SONCC coho and the current management framework, and prospects for abundance forecasting.
-The main body of the document is devoted to an evaluation of potential control rules with regard to conservation and fisheries, using a risk assessment approach.
+The status and factors affecting the SONCC Coho Salmon Evolutionarily Significant Unit (ESU) are then described, followed by a description of the fisheries impacting SONCC Coho Salmon and the current management framework.
+The main body of the document is devoted to an evaluation of the range of HCRs defined by the Council at its June meeting with regard to conservation and fisheries, using a risk assessment approach.